phenotypic/Primer-Designer/README.md

 After running the script and selecting a target species and gene, the overlapping regions of any splice variants will be found.

-Next, you will be asked of you want to adjust the default primer search parameters:
+Next, you will be asked if you want to adjust the default primer search parameters:

 ```
 +-------+--------------------+---------+